 I don’t have a lot of reasons to leave the house lately.
 With two toddlers, going out in public is not the easiest of tasks; but I don’t miss “getting out” all that much.
 I talk to toddlers all day but adult conversation is not the thing I miss out on.
 Climbing the “corporate ladder” everyday made me feel productive and challenged- but it’s something I can live without for now.
 The paycheck… well, ok, sometimes I do miss the paycheck- but that is not the thing care about missing out on.

-What I miss out on because I am a stay-at-home Mom is…
+What I miss out on because I am a stay at home Mom is…

 Two little girlies standing at the door with anticipation when I come home.
 Their tiny hands pressed up to the glass with big smiles on their faces as they notice my car driving toward the house.
 I can just see them mouthing “Mommy” and “Ma-ma” as I pull in the driveway.
 When I get out of the car they start to jump up and down because they are so excited I am home.
 Before I even can put down my purse, they are jumping into my arms.
 I get big squeezes that seem to last forever and I don’t want to let go.

 I miss out on this daily show of love.
 I don’t get the “welcome” that Daddy gets when he comes in the door.
 No one asks when Mommy is coming home, if she’s almost here, or if she is done working.
 Mommy has been here all day.
 They see me all the time.
+I even work here.
 They don’t get to miss me very often.
 And I don’t get to miss them.
 This is the thing I miss out on being a stay-at-home mom.